-This course involves five major parts: vocabulary, grammar, literature, and composition, and discourse, including MCAS preparation.
+This course involves five major parts: vocabulary, grammar, literature, and composition, and discourse, including preparation for AP coursework.
 Students will review and expand their skills in grammar, usage, mechanics, and paragraph and essay development.
 In addition, students will develop sophisticated close-reading skills, including analyzing and interpreting and will be involved in an intensive, process-oriented approach to writing.
 Reading assignments will feature poetry, short stories, drama and novels representative of world literature.
 Writing assignments will feature expository and persuasive essays, narratives, and rhetorical analyses, some of which include fundamentals of research.
 All writing assignments will stress principles of unity, coherence, and full development of ideas.

-LITERATURE: Othello, Shakespeare; Antigone, Sophocles; A Tale of Two Cities, Dickens; Fahrenheit 451, Bradbury; One World: A Global Anthology of Short Stories; Homegoing, Gyasi; poetry and nonfiction.
+LITERATURE: Othello, Shakespeare; Antigone, Sophocles; The Scarlet Letter; Hawthorne; Fahrenheit 451, Bradbury; One World: A Global Anthology of Short Stories; Homegoing, Gyasi; poetry and nonfiction.
 WRITING: Minimum of four (4) essays per term, one research paper, outside reading projects, and oral presentations.

-2321/2322 English III Honors Year Grade 11 4 Credits
+2325 English III Honors Year Grade 11 4 Credits

 This course offers a qualitative, intensive study of American literature with emphasis on genre, style, schools of writing, and reflection of American historical and cultural development.
 Students are expected to analyze and interpret literature.
 They will write a variety of essays: literary, rhetorical, and narrative.
 They will study grammar, usage, and vocabulary in the context of reading and writing.
 Principles of effective speaking and listening are integral to this course.
 In addition, students study grammar and usage, vocabulary, and principles related to SAT.
-LITERATURE: The Great Gatsby, Fitzgerald; The Scarlet Letter, Hawthorne; Their Eyes Were Watching God, Hurston Supplemental: Death of a Salesman, Miller; The Sun Also Rises, Hemingway; Bad Feminist, Gay; Little Fires Everywhere, Ng, and Between the World and Me, Coates
+LITERATURE: Students will read The Crucible, Miller; When the Emperor Was Divine, Otsuka; The Great Gatsby, Fitzgerald; Just Mercy, Stevenson; Their Eyes Were Watching God, Hurston; and a choice novel, along with a wide variety of poetry, short fiction, essays, articles, and speeches.
 WRITING: Minimum of four (4) essays per term, one research paper, outside reading projects, and oral presentations.

-2421/2422 English IV Honors Year Grade 12 4 Credits
+2425 English IV Honors Year Grade 12 4 Credits